 Over the last 20 years Rafał has built an impressive international reputation.
-With over 4200 Scopus-indexed citations (w/o auto-citations) and an H-index of 35, he is one of the leading world experts on energy forecasting.
+With over 4300 Scopus-indexed citations (w/o auto-citations) and an H-index in excess of 35, he is one of the leading world experts on energy forecasting.
 His other research interests include agent-based modeling and simulation, complex systems, computational economics, computational statistics and machine learning, financial engineering and risk management, stochastic modeling and time series analysis.
 He is the author of the widely acclaimed Modeling and Forecasting Electricity Loads and Prices: A Statistical Approach (Wiley, 2006) and co-author of four other books.
 He has also published over 100 peer-reviewed book chapters and journal articles (most notably in top-tier Applied Energy, Energy Economics, Energy Policy, IEEE Transactions on Smart Grid, IEEE Transactions on Sustainable Energy, International Journal of Forecasting and Renewable and Sustainable Energy Reviews), including three extensive Review Papers on electricity price forecasting (IJF 2014, RSER 2018, APEN 2021).
 With a Ph.D.
 (1999) in Financial Mathematics and a habilitation (2009) and professor title (2015) in Economic Sciences, he is periodically engaged as a consultant to financial, energy and software engineering companies.